Transition from no-ELM response to pellet ELM triggering during pedestal build-up -- insights from extended MHD simulations: Pellet injections at different times during pedestal build-up

+The pellet location at the time of the ELM onset in cases where an ELM is triggered is approximately $\Psi_\mathrm{N,pellet}=0.956$, $0.952$ and $0.945$ for injections at 12, 14, and 15 ms respectively, as summarized in Table~\ref{table:ELMonset}.
+Thus, only a weak dependency on the injection time is observed.
+The ELM onset is triggered when the pellet is close to the top of the pedestal steep gradient region roughly in line with experimental observations, which suggest a triggering in the middle of the pedestal in the steep pressure gradient region~\cite{Kocsis2007}.

 Figure~\ref{fig:contents_lagtime08} shows the particle and the energy content inside of the separatrix versus time for different pellet injection times.
-The pellet size is $0.8 \times 10^{20}$ and the injection velocity is 560 m/s.
 The time evolution of the particle content clearly indicates that the pellets deliver particles into the plasma.
-In case of late injections ($\geq$ 12 ms), the increase of the particle content in the separatrix is significantly below the pellet content ($0.8 \times 10^{20}$) since the pellet-triggered ELM expels particles from the plasma.
+Contrary to early pellet injections, in the cases of late injections ($\geq$ 12 ms), the increase of the particle content inside the separatrix is significantly below the pellet content ($0.8 \times 10^{20}$) since the pellet-triggered ELM expels particles from the plasma.
 For the same reason, a strong drop of the plasma thermal energy content is observed when the pellet is injected at 12 ms or later.

-In order to compare the variation of the particle and the energy content inside the separatrix, the evolutions are normalized with respect to the values at pellet injection as shown in Fig. ~\ref{fig:normcontents_lagtime08_shifted}.
-There is a sharp transition in the thermal energy drop between the pellet injection timings of 10 ms and 12 ms.
+In order to compare the variation of the particle and the energy content inside the separatrix, the evolutions are shifted with respect to the values at the times of pellet injection as shown in Fig.~\ref{fig:normcontents_lagtime08_shifted}.
+There is a sharp transition in the thermal energy drop between the pellet injection timings of 10 ms and 12 ms, indicating the transition from no-ELM to pellet ELM triggering.